About this day

 Chris Orr MBE RA is an artist and printmaker who has exhibited worldwide and published over 400 limited edition prints in lithography, etching and silkscreen.

 Perspectives of art Luke Jerram, Artist

 Luke Jerram’s work is thought-provoking, varied and engaging, drawing the viewer in to investigate and celebrate aspects of life and explore how the mind interprets what it sees.
 He will discuss his approaches and methods in creating such innovative artworks.

 About Luke Jerram

 Luke Jerram’s multidisciplinary practice involves the creation of sculptures, installations and live arts projects.
-Living in the UK but working internationally for 20 years, Jerram has created a number of extraordinary art projects which have excited and inspired people around the globe.
+His extraordinary art projects have excited and inspired people around the globe.